The Vermont Statutes Online

 (b) The emergency management executive in each district shall be known as the district coordinator.
 The district coordinator shall be appointed by the Commissioner and shall serve during the pleasure of the Commissioner.
 The district coordinator shall discharge emergency management powers within his or her district.
 Each public safety district shall maintain on file an all-hazards incident response plan in cooperation with any local emergency planning committee (LEPC) in that district and other State and local agencies.
 (Amended 1959, No. 23, § 1, eff.
 March 6, 1959; 1985, No. 4, eff.
 March 9, 1985; 1989, No. 252 (Adj.
 Sess.), § 7; 1995, No. 188 (Adj.
 Sess.), § 5; 2005, No. 209 (Adj.
 Sess.), § 6.)

-(a) Each town and city of this State is hereby authorized and directed to establish a local organization for emergency management in accordance with the State emergency management plan and program.
-The executive officer or legislative branch of the town or city is authorized to appoint a town or city emergency management director who shall have direct responsibility for the organization, administration, and coordination of the local organization for emergency management, subject to the direction and control of the executive officer or legislative branch.
-If the town or city that has not adopted the town manager form of government in accordance with 24 V.S.A. chapter 37 and the executive officer or legislative branch of the town or city has not appointed an emergency management director, the executive officer or legislative branch shall be the town or city emergency management director.
+(a) Each town and city of this State shall establish a local organization for emergency management in accordance with the State emergency management plan and program.
+The executive officer or legislative branch of the town or city shall appoint a town or city emergency management director who shall have direct responsibility for the organization, administration, and coordination of the local organization for emergency management, subject to the direction and control of the executive officer or legislative branch.
+If the town or city has not adopted the town manager form of government in accordance with 24 V.S.A. chapter 37 and the executive officer or legislative branch of the town or city has not appointed an emergency management director, the executive officer or legislative branch shall appoint a town or city emergency management director.
 The town or city emergency management director may appoint an emergency management coordinator and other staff as necessary to accomplish the purposes of this chapter.
+In an instance of a vacancy of the position of a town or city emergency management director, the executive officer or the chair or president of the legislative branch shall be the emergency management director.

 (d) Regional emergency management committees shall be established by the Division of Emergency Management.